alan-turing-institute/learningmachines/doc/challenges.md

 5) Uncertainty intervals change - What's the probability that a treatment plan is optimal/will be successful for a given patient?
 What's the uncertainty on that probability? - Jack R NOTES: Is Jack's point == Mahed's point?

 6) Look out for gaps between distributions of training and newly labelled datasets.

+## Methods for determining when a model should be retrained

+Jack: Some drifts may not hurt model performance.
+Maybe step 1 is being able to identify any kind of drift, and step 2 is determining when/which of those drifts are likely to degrade the the model performance?
+Some of the methods we currently have listed above may fall into this category rather than the generic "detect a drift" category.

 ## Methods for explaining model performance change